Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 * Ability to use a custom checkout page style.
 * Ability to configure region based shipping additions.
 * Ability to use blocks to add the 'add to cart' button and the 'shopping cart' to your posts/pages/sidebar.
+* Option to hide the quantity field in the shopping cart.
+This can be useful for a site selling only digital products where the quantity is always 1.
 * Works nicely with responsive WordPress themes.
 * Can be translated into any language.
 * and more...